-Although we did not visit this waterfall, one of my favorite IG photographers, Shyam said it should be included on any Ubud guide.
-It’s about an hour north of Ubud and according to Shyam, the stairs were made for giants – it’s a tough climb but the views are worth it!
+Although we did not visit this waterfall, one of my favorite IG photographers, Shyam said it should be included in any Ubud guide.
+It’s about an hour north of Ubud and according to Shyam, the stairs were made for giants.
+It’s a tough climb but the views are worth it!

 Yoga in Ubud

 It would almost be a sin not to try yoga in one of the most spiritual places in the world.
 People from all over come to Ubud just for yoga!